SunehraFarhana/Grocery-Store-Data-Analysis/README.md

 ---
 ## Project Overview
-This project analyzes a retail dataset
+This project analyzes a retail dataset to understand how pricing, discounts, ratings, and consumer-facing product claims vary across different product categories.
+The data was cleaned and feature engineered in Python, then visualized using SQL queries and Tableau dashboards, in order to find business-oriented insights that would aid retail stakeholders in their merchandising and marketing decisions.

 ---
 ## Dataset Summary
 The Kaggle dataset can be found [**here**](https://www.kaggle.com/datasets/bhavikjikadara/grocery-store-dataset).
-Each row represents a product from Costco's online marketplace, and contains information about that product.
+Each row represents a product scraped from Costco's online marketplace, and contains information about that product.
 * **Size (Before Cleaning):** 1,757 rows, 8 columns
 	* **Size (After Cleaning):** 1,751 rows, 14 columns
 * **Retail Data:** Sub Category, Price, Discount, Rating, Title, Currency, Feature, Product Description
-	* **Feature Engineered Columns:** Is Clean Label, Is Eco Friendly, Is Health Conscious, Is High Quality, Is Plant Based, Is Shelf Stable, Has Religious Certification
+	* **Feature Engineered Columns (Binary Flags):** Is Clean Label, Is Eco Friendly, Is Health Conscious, Is High Quality, Is Plant Based, Is Shelf Stable, Has Religious Certification

 ‼️ **NOTE:** The "Currency" column was dropped from the dataset during the cleaning process, due to all of its values either being **`$`** or **`NULL`**, and therefore bringing no analytical insight into the data.